Exeter/connect-the-dots/README.md

 #Exeter Connected
-[Exeter Connected](http://ecc.exeter.edu/connected) is an interactive visualization and exploration of the Phillips Exeter Academy community.
+[Exeter Connected](http://connected.sean.lee.mx) is an interactive visualization and exploration of the Phillips Exeter Academy community.

 ##Todo:
- - Get searching working again
+- get working again!
- - Make image/graphic for github